Netflix's 'Dark': That Insane Season 3 Ending Explained

 (This article includes a pile of spoilers for the third and final season of Netflix’s “Dark.”
 And also for the rest of the series.)

 The third and final season of “Dark” on Netflix was always gonna be a daunting thing for everyone involved.
-For creators Daran Bo Odar and Jantje Friese, just finishing this story at all would be painfully difficult.
-And for us, the viewers, wherever this last season of “Dark” ended up taking us would inevitably difficult to digest.
-It’s just that kind of show.
-But half the fun of this whole thing is that it’s basically an intellectual exercise.
+For creators Daran Bo Odar and Jantje Friese, just finishing this labyrinthine story would be next-to-impossible.
+I honestly wasn’t sure it was really possible to give this series a real conclusion — I figured they’d have to just kinda get to a good thematic stopping point and end it there.
+But I was wrong!

 Before we jump into the nuts and bolts of season 3, it’s important to understand that there is really no way to conclude a story like this in a way that would be satisfying in a normal way.
 The reason for this is because “Dark” is full of bootstrap paradoxes.
 That’s the term that describes, to cite one example from the show, how Charlotte could be her own grandmother.